 - Having tried a variety of Stage 1 purees in different food categories, such as vegetables, fruits, legumes and grains

 - No signs or symptoms of allergies or intolerance to any of the Stage 1 purees

 In terms of age, many babies start Stage 2 combo baby purees around 8 months, but try not to fret too much over the exact timeline.
 Just like with the introduction of Stage 1, your baby will let you know when they’re ready!

 What are the Best Stage 2 Starter Foods?

 As you move to Stage 2 baby food combinations, it’s best to start with ingredients that your baby already knows and accepts.
-For example, if your baby loves single-ingredient carrot purees, try offering a basic Stage 2 combination that serves up this vibrant veggie with something new—like Nurture Life’s Beef & Carrot.
+For example, if your baby loves single-ingredient carrot purees, try offering a basic Stage 2 combination that serves up this vibrant veggie with something new.
 Not only does this help with acceptance, but it also helps ensure that your baby tolerates each new ingredient you introduce.
 To ease the transition, you can even mix some of the new Stage 2 combination into the old Stage 1 standby!

 Once your child has adjusted to relatively mild blends like this, you can move on to more “grown up” ingredients like slightly bitter veggies (kale, anyone?) or stronger herbs and spices.

 How Long Should My Baby Eat Stage 2 Foods?